compor/specious/README.md

 1. Clone this repo.
 2. Create links to each benchmark's `src` directory.
-   This can be automates with the relevant script found in this repo's `scripts` directory.
+   This can be automated with the relevant script found in this repo's `scripts` directory.
 3. Create a directory for an out-of-source build.
 4. Run `cmake` and `make` from the previously created build directory.